-- d. retained as an individual sample for subsequent sample preparation and analysis, or - e. composited across multiple soil cores taken from the soil collection site. - 9.
+- 6. A soil core must collect all soil within the 0-30 cm soil layer.
+Sampling can occur to depths >30 cm, in which case soil in the 0-30 cm and the >30 cm depth ranges become sublayers of the whole soil core and must be separated, prepared and analysed separately. - 7.
+A soil core can be divided into multiple sublayers if desired (e.g., 0-10 cm, 10-20 and 20-30 cm); however, a sublayer must not extend over the 30 cm depth to ensure that a 0-30 cm soil carbon stocks can be calculated. - 8.
+Each soil layer or sublayer associated with a soil core must be: - d. retained as an individual sample for subsequent sample preparation and analysis, or - e. composited across multiple soil cores taken from the soil collection site. - 9.
 The inner cutting edge of the coring device must have a minimum diameter of 38mm. - 10.
 The coring device must be clean and can only be cleaned with water. - 11.
 Only water can be used to assist with insertion and extraction of the coring device.

-2. Soil sample processing
+2 Soil sample processing

-The collected soil samples derived from soil layers or sublayers must be prepared according to this section and as presented in Error!
-Reference source not found.
+The collected soil samples derived from soil layers or sublayers must be prepared according to this section and as presented in figure 1 and 2.

-- 1. Air-dry the entire whole soil sample (single or composite sample of a layer or sublayer) at 40°C to constant weight and record the mass of the air-dried whole soil ($M{ad{ws}}$). - 2.
-Crush the entire air-dried whole soil to break up any soil aggregates. - Sieve the entire air-dried whole soil sample to separate the air-dried fine earth (≤ 2 mm soil material) from the gravel (>2 mm soil material).
+- 1. Air-dry the entire whole soil sample (single or composite sample of a layer or sublayer) at 40° C to constant weight and record the mass of the air-dried whole soil (M{advec}). - 2.
+Crush the entire air-dried whole soil to break up any soil aggregates. - 3.
+Sieve the entire air-dried whole soil sample to separate the air-dried fine earth (≤ 2 mm soil material) from the gravel (>2 mm soil material).
 Note that it is important to ensure that no soil aggregates are retained within the gravel. - 4.
 Record the mass of gravel retained on the 2 mm sieve (M_a) . - 5.
 Thoroughly mix the air-dried fine earth (≤2 mm soil material).
 The mass of the air-dried fine earth to be retained will be defined by considering all analyses that are to be performed on the sample.
 For soil carbon stock assessment alone, retaining 100 g would be adequate.
 However, for the purposes of archiving and completing additional analyses, additional air-dried fine earth will be required.